 The SBE sets the requirements for high school graduation.
-Per SBE Rule, students must achieve four high school level units of math in order to graduate with a high school diploma, including Algebra I, Algebra II, and Geometry (or the equivalent courses, Core Math I, II, and III) and one additional mathematics course beyond Algebra I. View a list of the courses required for high school graduation.
+Per SBE Rule, students must achieve four high school level units of math in order to graduate with a high school diploma, including Algebra I, Algebra II, and Geometry (or the equivalent courses, Integrated Math I, II, and III) and one additional mathematics course beyond Algebra I. View a list of the courses required for high school graduation.

 - Understanding the Pathways for High School Mathematics

 The Tennessee State Board of Education has approved standards in the integrated and traditional pathways.
 Districts will have the choice of which pathway to implement with Tennessee’s state standards.